Tim Wilkinson

 Linkedin: Tim Wilkinson

 Tim has built an extensive practice representing clients on all aspects of employment law, in the ET and the EAT.
-He is instructed by claimants and respondents, and he routinely appears in tribunal on multi-day cases.
-Tim is often instructed to advise and draft pleadings, and is happy to discuss potential cases pre-litigation.
+He is instructed by claimants and respondents, and he routinely generally appears in tribunal on multi-day and multi-week cases.

 EAT cases: